jesusbm90/whalar_test/README.md

 # whalar_test

-Commands to run the tests.
+CLI to run the tests.
 Remember: for run Selenium tests it is necessary the webdriver for the specific browser and add it to the path.

 this will open the cypress interface, you can select the only existing test.